George-83/rest-api-python-requests/README.md

-# REST API Project Python Requests
+# REST API Test Project Python + Requests

 This project provides automated tests for the public API [https://reqres.in](https://reqres.in), built using **Python**, **Pytest**, and the **Requests** library.